Liberation Practice International Inc.

 Jana Vinsky MSW, RSW

-Jana Vinsky is the co-founder of Liberation Practice International (LPI) Inc. Jana has supported Human Service Workers for over 30 years, in her role as an equity educator.
-Jana has taught internationally in 7 countries on critical reflective practice.
-Jana worked as a university lecturer teaching 9 courses, 14 classes, at Ryerson School of Social Work and was the Anti-Oppression Practice Lead for a large child welfare organization.
-She worked as a social worker in frontline, management and on a provincial level, where she led the development of a service delivery model to address disproportionality and disparities facing African Canadians in child welfare, as well as led the development of the Aunties and Uncles Program that helps match Black children and youth in foster care with adult "aunties and uncles" from their communities to help youth stay connected to their culture and heritage.
+Jana Vinsky is the co-founder of Liberation Practice International (LPI), Inc. She has supported equity initiatives in the Human Services for over 30 years.
+She taught 9 courses at Ryerson School of Social Work and was the Anti-Oppression Practice Lead for a large child welfare organization.
+She worked as a social worker in frontline, management, and on a provincial level where she led the development of a service delivery model to address disproportionality and disparities facing African Canadians in child welfare.
+She also led the development of a program that helps match Black children and youth in foster care with adult "aunties and uncles" from their communities to help youth stay connected to their culture and heritage.
 She also led the development of the Equity Integration Advisory Group at the Ontario Association of Social Workers.
-Jana is trained in Brief and Narrative Therapy through a three-year externship programme, where she furthered the development of the LPI model.
-Jana is also trained as a Clinical Traumatologist.
+Jana is trained in Narrative Therapy through a three-year externship program, where she advanced the LPI model.

 Jana is a member of the following: